jzhang369/deep-learning/LLM_2_GPT.md

     + Tactic 2: Instruct the model to work out its own solution before rushing into a conclusion.

+Prompt engineering is enabled by **in-context learning**, defined as a model's ability to temporarily learn from prompts.

+## Autopromting

+**Autoprompting** is an automatic process that uses LLM gradients to select either **soft** prompts, i.e., continuous vector embeddedings, or **hard** prompts, i.e., natural language text.

 ## About Langchain